-Taken together, results from escape theory, the addiction component, to the importance of incorporating the early relationships with the parents all into models of binge eating for adult women, our study has noteworthy contributions to make.
-First, on the theoretical level, this is, to the best of our knowledge, the first study which focus on the addiction component in this disorder and investigate specific family factors in the context of escape theory among adult women.
-In that way, our study extended investigation of binge eating, enable a broad view of women that includes various characteristics in their lives beyond the eating behaviour and its influence on their weight.
-This study sets the stage for future directions looking for the emotional aspects surrounding the addict women.
-Second, this is, to our knowledge, the first study which examined the positive emotions as a component of the escape theory, expending the theoretical knowledge.
-Third, our study was conducted online, which may have enhanced response rates.
-As addicted women dealing with food addiction are fearful of mental health and eating disorder stigma (Zerbe, 2016), allowing them to participate via a largely anonymous modality may have encouraged more and honest responding.
+Taken together, our results integrating escape theory, the addiction component, and the importance of incorporating early relationships with the parents all into models of binge eating for adult women, indicate that our study has noteworthy contributions to make.
+First, on the theoretical level, this is, to the best of our knowledge, the first study which focuses on the addiction component in BED and investigates specific family factors in the context of escape theory among adult women.
+Thus, our study extended investigation of binge eating and enables a broad view that includes various aspects of women’s lives beyond the eating behavior and its influence on their weight.
+This study sets the stage for future directions looking for the emotional aspects among women with BED.
+Second, this is, to our knowledge, the first study which examined positive emotions as a component of escape theory, expending the theoretical knowledge.
+Third, our survey was conducted online, which may have enhanced response rates.
+As women dealing with food addictions are fearful of the stigma surrounding mental health and eating disorders (Zerbe, 2016), the online format allows them to participate via a largely anonymous modality that may have encouraged greater response rates and more honest responses.

-On the implementation level, our study could help addicted women through psychotherapy, given the fact that it raises an awareness to the problematic early childhood relationships with the parents (especially the relationship with the mother) and the negative emotions which derive them to binge.
+On the implementation level, our study could encourage women with BED to seek help through psychotherapy, because it raises an awareness of problematic early childhood relationships with their parents (especially their mothers) and the negative emotions which drives them to binge eating.
 Processing painful experiences and emotions can take place by bringing the parents to the therapy sessions in vivo, or through therapy methods like guided affective imagery.
-Creating a safe space for the women to psychologically grow by developing therapist- patient beneficial relationships, enable them to experience positive emotions that can have a healing effect on the addiction to binge eating, as it was found based evidence for the first time in this study.
+Creating a safe space for the women to psychologically grow by developing beneficial therapist- patient relationships enables them to experience positive emotions that can have a healing effect on the addiction to binge eating, as it was found based on evidence from this study.

 In conclusion, this study sheds light on an understudied content in the eating disorder literature.
-Through this work, we uncovered promising relations via our mechanistic models that help to disentangle pathways to binge eating and shine the light on some of the reasons to why women are addicted to binge eating.
-Results from this study indicate that early childhood relations with the parents lay an impact that may effect the women's ability to cope with life, and lead her to become an addict to binge eating.
+Through this work, we uncovered promising relations via our mechanistic models that help to disentangle pathways to binge eating.
+The results shine light on some of the reasons for why women may be addicted to binge eating.
+Results from this study indicate that early childhood relations with the parents have an impact that may affect the women's ability to cope with life, and lead her to become addicted to binge eating.